jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Regardless of scope, the principles of a good contract specify the contract’s obligations and expectations in a meaningful way.

 ## What vs How
 As mentioned above, the contract specifies __what__ it expects and provides, while __how__ it provides it is not part of the contract.
-The __how__ within an implementation that honors the contract.
+The __how__ resides within an implementation that honors the contract.
 It’s possible for multiple implementations to satisfy the same contract in different ways.
 This is the essence of the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html)

 # Client Point of View
 <img src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1386924139i/16867.jpg" alt="The Design of Everyday Things" title="Image Source: https://www.goodreads.com/book/show/16867" width = "30%" align="right" style="padding: 35px;">

-Cognitive scientist, [Donald Norman](https://en.wikipedia.org/wiki/Don_Norman), is one of the pioneers of User Centric Design.
+Cognitive scientist, [Donald Norman](https://en.wikipedia.org/wiki/Don_Norman), is one of the pioneers of [User Centered Design](https://en.wikipedia.org/wiki/User-centered_design).
 He developed a theory that focuses upon the user’s experience.
-He applied this to everyday objects, in his book, [_The Design of Everyday Things_](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things), but the concepts apply to contract interfaces too.
+He applied this to everyday objects, in his book, [_The Design of Everyday Things_](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things), but the concepts apply to software contract too.
 Doors are one of his primary examples, which have been coined [Norman Doors](https://99percentinvisible.org/article/norman-doors-dont-know-whether-push-pull-blame-design/).

 Opening a door should be obvious, but that’s not always the case:
 >_When a device as simple as a door has to come with an instruction manual—even a one-word manual—then it is a failure, poorly designed._ — [Donald Norman](https://www.azquotes.com/quote/802024)

-Norman described situations where the door designer hid all visible clues to operate a door for aesthetic purposes.
+Norman described situations where the door designer hid all visible clues to operate doors for aesthetic purposes.
 Users would stand in front of these doors bewildered by how to open them.

 I can identify with this to some degree.
-My last office location, [Bellworks](https://bell.works/new-jersey/explore/), which interestingly enough is the filming location for exteriors for [Lumon Industries](https://lumon.industries/) in the TV show [_Severance_](https://en.wikipedia.org/wiki/Severance_(TV_series)), had funky doors.
-All doors were glass with a meter long vertical bar near one side.
+My last office location, [Bellworks](https://bell.works/new-jersey/explore/), which interestingly enough is the filming location for the exteriors for [Lumon Industries](https://lumon.industries/) in the TV show [_Severance_](https://en.wikipedia.org/wiki/Severance_(TV_series)), had Norman doors.
+All doors were glass with a meter long vertical bar attached on one side.
 All doors looked alike, but some were push, some where pull and some where slide.
 I eventually memorized through trial and error which door did what.
 But sometimes I’d absent mindedly forget.
 I’d push, then I’ll pull and finally I’d slide.

 Well-designed things scream how they are intended to be used.
 Contracts should be designed from the client’s point of view.
 Ideally their chosen names will reflect how the client interacts with the contract and not necessarily what the provider provides.

 If contracts contain a good naming design, then their use within the client code should feel natural.
 That is, it should feel like the contract was designed specifically for the client’s domain.
 The class, methods and parameters of a contract should be self-explanatory.

-Ideally your user should not need to read your documentation or comments to use your contract.
+Ideally your user should not need to read the documentation or comments to use your contract.
+This won't always be the case, but hopefully your contract names are expressive enough that someone reading code that accesses your contract can understand it in how its being used.
 Your documentation and comments won’t appear in client code that references your contract.
-Ideally, anyone reading the client code should not have to pause and look up your documentation or comments when encountering your contract elements when embedded within production code.
+Ideally, anyone reading the client code should not have to pause and look up your documentation or comments when encountering your contract elements when embedded within production code to understand it.

 Without care, a contract tends to reflect what was implemented rather than what the client wants or needs.
 Contracts feel like an afterthought, and that’s one reason why so many of them are difficult to use.
 Worse yet they leak implementation details, known as a [Leaky Abstraction](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html#leaky-abstraction).

 Here are some elements of a good contract:
-* It is designed from the user’s point of view to support their intent
+* It is designed from the user’s point of view to support their intent.
 * Its elements form a cohesive whole.
 Add something, and it’s out of place.
 Remove something, and the remaining elements fall apart.
 * It observes the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 The elements of the contract should behave in a way that most users will expect it to behave.
 That is, its behaviors will not astonish or surprise users.
 * It prefers Value Objects over Primitives: